Gov. Kay Ivey leads in fundraising for governor’s race, hauling in more than $2 million in contributions - Yellowhammer News

 “Our goal has and continues to be to raise the right amount for a competitive campaign,” Battle said.
 “We’ve had more than 700 contributions to our campaign.
 That’s more than any other candidate and we’re very proud of that.
 Our supporters are not big money people and they all want a better Alabama.”

-The candidates: According to the campaign finance disclosures released last week by the Alabama Secretary of State’s office, here are the candidates for governor with the highest combined contribution funds so far:
+The candidates: According to the campaign finance disclosures released last week by the Alabama Secretary of State’s office, here are the four leading GOP candidates for governor and their total dollar amount raised:

 — Kay Ivey, $2,079,254